-East Leake Parish Council’s newly re-equipped children’s play area officially Wednesday 28th July 2021.
+East Leake Parish Council’s newly re-equipped children’s play area officially opened on Wednesday 28th July 2021.
 Designed for children from 2 to 6 years old, the centrepiece is a bespoke three-tower castle structure featuring an engaging mix of imaginative and adventure play activities.

 Chairman of the Parish Council, Cllr Kevin Shaw said “The Parish Council is proud to present this exciting refurbishment of the Oldershaw Trust space and hope it will be enjoyed for many years by East Leake children.
 It is funded by developer contributions from the Cornflower Way ‘Flowers’ Estate, which was built a few years ago by David Wilson Homes.
 It is particularly important for children this end of the village to have a play space close to where they live, but also open to everyone.
 Our vision for the space is a woodland trail with play elements that merge into the landscape, and an emphasis on discovery and nature.
 Work will be continuing to add new features for children to find that enhance the environment and stimulate their interest in wildlife.”